Rebreda/listenr/README.md

 4. **Correct (optional)** — a local LLM cleans the transcript and tags content categories.
 5. **Save** — each utterance is saved as a `.wav` clip and a line in `manifest.jsonl`.
 6. **Build dataset** — `listenr-build-dataset` writes train/dev/test splits from the manifest.
+7. **Fine-tune** — `listenr-finetune` trains a LoRA adapter on top of a Whisper base model using your collected data.
+8. **Merge** — `listenr-merge` folds the adapter into the base model, producing a self-contained model that needs only `transformers`.
+9. **Test** — `scripts/test_merged.py` runs the merged model against your clips and compares output to the original Whisper transcriptions.

 ## Quick Start